• Skip to primary navigation

 Then in a separate bowl stir together your wet ingredients: a little extra-virgin olive oil, honey, pumpkin, eggs, vanilla extract, cream, and milk.
 (I use cream and milk, but you could go with half & half or just milk instead).

-When you heat baking power with liquid (milk), it causes a bubbly reaction.
+When you heat baking powder with liquid (milk), it causes a bubbly reaction.
 That’s how you’ll get lovely air pockets for fluffy pancakes.

 So stir the wet ingredients into your flour mixture with a rubber spatula or a wooden spoon until combined.